tasmota/docs/Compile-your-build.md

 Save file, compile the custom binary and flash it

-:warning:
+> [!WARNING]
-***There are limits to how many features can be included!
-If you go overboard code might not compile due to features conflicting _or_ might not be able to be flashed if it exceeds [ESP8266 limits](Sensor-API#keeping-esp8266-code-compact)***.
+>There are limits to how many features can be included!
+If you go overboard code might not compile due to features conflicting _or_ might not be able to be flashed if it exceeds [ESP8266 limits](Sensor-API#keeping-esp8266-code-compact).